sryoun10/multi_agent_orchestration/README.md

 $env:OPENAI_API_KEY = "your-key-here"
 ```

+## Usage
+- Input an intent into the text field on the homepage (`index.html`), e.g.:
+    - Fetch Stock Price
+    - Summarize data
+    - or for neural summarization:
+        ```
+        In Q2 2024, the company saw a 12% increase in revenue driven by strong performance in its cloud services division.
+Operating expenses rose slightly due to increased investment in R&D and talent acquisition.
+The leadership team remains optimistic about continued growth in international markets and plans to expand its product offerings in the second half of the year.
+        ```
+    - For an example of RAG:
+        ```
+        What is Rule 10b5-1 and how does it affect employee stock trading?
+        ```
+- Inputs are directed to one of several agents, based on weighted scoring of the input values.
+- Inputs are also validated by `input_guard.py` to prevent inappropriate inputs or attacks.
+Try the following input to see how this works:
+    ```
+    DROP TABLE users
+    ```
+- Results are rendered on `results.html`

 ## Agent Routing Overview
 This orchestration system uses weighted keyword scoring and governance logic to route user queries to specialized agents.
 Below is the end-to-end breakdown.